 Victoria and Abdul

 The tall, handsome Abdul Karim was just twenty-four years old when he arrived in England from Agra to wait at tables during Queen Victoria's Golden Jubilee.
 An assistant clerk at Agra Central Jail, he suddenly found himself a personal attendant to the Empress of India herself.
 Within a year, he was established as a powerful figure at court, becoming the queen's teacher or Munshi, and instructing her in Urdu and Indian affairs.
-Devastated by the death of John Brown, her Scottish ghillie, the queen had at last found his replacement.
+Devastated by the death of John Brown, her Scottish ghillie, the queen had at last found a replacement.
 But her intense and controversial relationship with the Munshi led to a near revolt in the royal household.

 A tender love story between an ordinary Indian and his elderly queen, a relationship that survived the best attempts to destroy it.